danialmoghaddam/docker-rclone-cron/README.md

 * `-e RCLONE_BANDWIDTH` Bandwidth to be allocated to the rclone data mover.
 Specify as a number followed by an extension in bytes, kilobytes or megabytes (per second).
 Eg. 1G = 1GB/sec, 50M = 50MB/sec, 512K = 512KB/sec, etc. If this value is not set, rclone will utilise whatever bandwidth is available
 * `-e RCLONE_DESTINATION` The destination that the data should be backed up to (must be the same name as specified in .rclone.conf)
 * `-e RCLONE_DESTINATION_SUBPATH` If the data should be backed up to a subpath on the destination (the path will be automatically created if it does not exist)
+* `-e JOB_SUCCESS_URL` At the end of each rclone cron job, report to a healthcheck API endpoint at a defined web URI

 ### Bind mounts